D1 Grand Prix: Broadcast

-D1 Grand Prix coverage were never televised but the event coverage covered in Video Option and separate playback in VHS and DVD format.
+D1 Grand Prix coverage were never televised but the event coverage covered in Video Option and separate playback in VHS and DVD format for both D1GP and D1 Street Legal.
 However the production of it stopped as Sunpros DVD product such as Video Option and Drift Tengoku were shifted to YouTube in 2018.

 Live Stream of the event initially started in Niconico platform but also moved to YouTube in 2018 with the stream available as VOD after the stream is finished.
 Initially the livestream was stream on D1GP MOVIE CHANNEL but in 2023 the channel only stream for paying membership with free livestream moved to Video Option channel.

 Manabu Suzuki is in charge of main commentator since the series first started.
 He usually accompanied by Naoki Tsuji but he is moved to YouTube commentary for the free livestream.
 Ryusuke Kawasaki and Ken Nomura also often accompanied Suzuki in commentary booth.
+Drivers who did not qualify for the battle usually help with judging and pit reporter and since 2023 two driver would join the commentary to give their opinion and analysis beside the regular commentator.